openconfig/reference/rpc/gnmi/gnmignoissh-dialout-grpctunnel.md

 ![](img/tunnelclienttotunnelclient.png)

 ## Target subscription
 A tunnel client has the option of getting a subscription of all targets registered with the tunnel.
 After the Tunnel is established, a tunnel client sends a Subscribe message (optionally specifying a target type) and receives a stream of Target messages from the tunnel server for all currently registered targets followed by a Subscribe accept.
 Future target additions that match the subscription type will be forwarded to the tunnel client as Target messages at the time they are added.
+This can be useful when the tunnel client is acting as a gNMI target in the Tunnel client to tunnel client session establishment case, so it can discovery available relays.

 # Select deployment use cases
 ## Dial-out gNMI collector